phillipswanepoel/trsb-finder/README.md

 Then filters out all the potential sites which aren't conserved across more than (conservation threshold)% of the sequences in the alignment.

 random_trsb.py:
-Randomly generates a variable amount of TRS-B site locations given: an alignment, TRS-B site length, and the amount of sites to generate.
+Generates a permuted version of a siteset file.
+So given some list of TRS-Bs at specific nucleotide positions for an alignment, this script generates an RDP siteset file where the positions were all translated such that the distance between them is preserved.
+Maximum translation length = length of genome.
+Wraps around ends.